 The former capital of the Cadourques (a Celtic tribe) has chosen the Pont Valentré, a fortified bridge with three towers spanning the River Lot as its emblem.
 Cahors, a city of art and history, has a remarkably preserved old quarter of narrow lanes and tall houses which bear witness to the town’s medieval history.
 The capital of the Quercy is a region renowned for its cuisine and has lent its name to a famous wine which has graced the tables of royal courts around Europe for centuries.

 Tourist attractions Cahors : Things to see and do

 With its three machicolated towers, crenellated parapets and pointed cutwaters alternating with seven pointed arches, this magnificent bridge is a bold and elegant masterpiece of medieval military architecture and has become a symbol for the city!

 Decorated with mural paintings of the 15 and 16 C, this chapel today houses the cathedral treasure separated from it by the cloister.

 In this region which has been long disrupted by war, it is not surprising that many have dreamed of fortifying the cathedral.
 But it is above all one of the premier domed churches in Aquitaine - well worth seeing (two domes, 18 and 32 metres in heigh..

 This hotel is located in Cahors, just 280 metres from the train station.
-It offers an on-site wine cellar containing over 800 types of regional and international wine.
+It offers free Wi-Fi and an on-site wine cellar containing over 800 types of regional and international wine.
 All of the rooms are individually decorated and air-conditioned.
-They are service..
+T..

 A restaurant prized both for its decor - admire the long dining room with stone and plum coloured seating and slate walls - and its inspired contemporary cuisine.